CPC Definition - Subclass C22C

 Relationships with other classification places

-The methods of making Fe-based amorphous alloys are classified in C22C 33/003.
+The methods of making Fe-based amorphous alloys are classified in group C22C 33/003.

-When the alloy is intended for a particular use/product then the use/product is classified as well.
+When the alloy is intended for a particular use or product, then the use or product is classified as well.

 References